lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 5.2.1 Summary of Sierra Leone's technology operational life times.
 ----------
-Operational life dictates the time span over which a power plant is able to operate following its comission.
+Operational life dictates the time span over which a power plant is able to operate following its commissioning.

 .. table::
    :align:   center